LewandowskiAlanJason/LambdaExpressions-c-/Task2Research.md

 in this case we represent the lambda expression with **Func**, can receive input parameters and will return a value
 >Func<parameter1,output>
-Also you can receive more parameters, you just have to put them at the beginning, and the return value always goes at the end
->Func<parameter1, parameter2, parameter3, output>
 ___
 ```c#
 class program{